 Alternative 3 is very similar to Alternative 2.
-Alternative 3 differs in that it collects only leasing costs for arm's length leases and omits the collection of the number of crew contributing shares to a vessel's harvests.
+Under this alternative, sales would be reported using boxes size categories and using Alaska as the free on board (FOB) location.
+Custom processing activity would include both the pounds of raw crab processed and pounds of product.
+Alternative 3 also differs in that it collects only leasing costs for arm's length leases and omits the collection of the number of crew contributing shares to a vessel's harvests, but includes a check box to indicate whether the skipper is a vessel owner.
 Alternative 3 also excludes the collection of crew license numbers and processing crew residence information.
 Pot purchase data are also omitted from the collection under Alternative 3, as well as vessel investment, repair, and maintenance costs, and insurance information.
-Other than these differences, Alternatives 2 and 3 are the same.
+Gallons of fuel for each crab fishery and IPQ lease costs would be collected under this alternative, but not under the second alternative.
+The general annual data reported under Alternatives 2 is also excluded from this collection.